What do we need to file your utility nonprovisional patent application?

-Yet, I will want to know more.
-The key is pinpointing the potentially novel features that set apart the client’s invention from what already exists (aka “prior art“).
+After reviewing your Invention Disclosure, we may have technical questions.
+The key is to pinpoint the novel features that would potentially distinguish your invention from what already exists (aka “prior art“).
 Patent attorneys want to know where to draw the line between the old and new.
-A patentability search, also known as a novelty search, can be particularly helpful in this regard.
+A patentability search, also known as a novelty search, can be helpful in this regard.

-I will also want to prioritize those unique features based on their significance to the client.
+Not all novel features are equal.
+With your input, we prioritize unique features based on their significance.
 For example, if a client cares about only one out of five potentially novel features, then that top feature needs to be prioritized above others when it comes to drafting the claims.

 In reviewing drafts of the application, the inventors should keep in mind that the claims are in a temporary state and will likely be amended, perhaps several times, over the course of prosecution.
 While it’s good to understand and approve of the scope of the claims to be filed, the focus should be on the description.
 In particular, inventors should make sure that the description is: